-Goat’s curd is are excellent for cooking, as it is a wonderfully versatile ingredient.
-Goat’s curd can be used in sweet or savoury dishes in place of cream cheese, ricotta or quark.
-Our supply of fresh goats cheese curds comes from three of our goats cheese suppliers, Neal’s Yard Creamery, Innes Cheese and Norton and Yarrow Cheese.
+Goat’s curd is excellent for cooking, as it is a wonderfully versatile ingredient.
+It can be used in sweet or savoury dishes in place of cream cheese, ricotta or quark.
+Our supply of fresh goats curd comes from three of our goats cheese suppliers, Neal’s Yard Creamery, Innes Cheese and Norton and Yarrow Cheese.
 This allows these cheesemakers to divert some of their excess milk into a higher value product.

 As this is a fresh cheese we only sell it via Mail Order in a 2kg tub.
 In our shops it is available to buy in smaller quantities.

 It can sometimes be hard to know how much cheese to buy.
 If you are at all unsure please give us a call for some advice.
 As a general rule of thumb, we would recommend roughly between 100 and 150 grams per person for after dinner, and a bit more if cheese is the focus of the meal.

 If you are buying cheese to serve over a couple of days or as part of a buffet, it is advisable to buy a few larger pieces.
 This will both look better and keep better than many small bits.

 To help visualise weights, a good tip is to consider that a regular supermarket pat of butter weighs between 200 and 250 grams.

 Farmhouse cheese is handmade and thus varies with each day’s production and changes as it matures.
 As such it is necessary to apply a common sense approach to cheese care and respond to the cheese you have in front of you, as opposed to following rigid guidelines.
 Here are some pointers which will help you to ensure you eat your cheese at its best.